-The University received \$81,382,921 during 2022 and \$76,370,067 during 2021 (net of a 3.0% administrative fee retained by the University) of State appropriations which were forwarded to 21 charter schools.
+The University received \$86,374,570 during 2023 and \$81,382,921 during 2022 (net of a 3.0% administrative fee retained by the University and included in nongovernmental grants and contracts within operating revenues) of State appropriations which were forwarded to 21 charter schools.
 The State appropriation for Bay Mills Community College was changed to a one-time \$1,000,000 for fiscal year 2021.
 When Bay Mills met certain requirements imposed by the State in July of 2021, the funds were received and transferred.
-No additional funds have been appropriated for Bay Mills Community College.
-Appropriations received and related disbursements passed on to the charter schools and Bay Mills Community College are considered agency transactions and, accordingly, are not reported in the accompanying financial statements.
+No additional funds have been appropriated for Bay Mills Community College are considered agency transactions and, accordingly, are not reported in the accompanying financial statements.